Delhi Public School, Patna: Intraschool Events

 The school conducted "Open Mic" contest which was based on oratory skills.
-Children from DPS Ludhiana,DPS Coimbatore,DPS Pune participated along with students of DPS Patna.
+Children from DPS Ludhiana, DPS Coimbatore, DPS Pune participated along with students of DPS Patna.

 Games and sports

 Delhi Public School has many provisions for sports and games.
 It has a half Olympic-size swimming pool, a badminton arena, a lawn tennis court, a football pitch, a hockey ground, a table tennis room, and a basketball court.
 The School Has various sports clubs such as Football, Basketball etc. Although the school has so many arrangements for almost all kinds of sports, it lacks resources for one of the most evergreen sports which is cricket.

-Online classes during pandemic

-The school conducted online classes using its student portal and Google Meet during the COVID-19 pandemic.
-The school held admission tests and took various direct admission on the basis of Board Examination.
-Thus, a healthy migration of students from various schools was observed.
-The school conducted co-curricular periods like Health and Physical Education(H&PE) and Student Leadership and Life Skills program (SL&LSP), Music and Resource Center classes online too.
-The school conducted Pre-Midterm, Midterm as well as the Annual exams too using its own testing software and it was MCQ based.
-Physical classes were resumed during later half of 2021.